mddanish00/mui-image-alter/README.md

 If you want to get fancy 💃 you can also add inline styles and additional `className`'s to the root wrapper `div` and loading/error icon wrapper `div`, or just target their default `className`'s.
 This allows for complete customisation of every aspect of the component.

-In this fork, className is pointed to Wrapper className and imgClassName is pointed to root img element.

 ### Fork Exclusive Usage

 With this fork, you can use MUI's styled normally like this.
 More info on MUI's [official doccumentation](https://mui.com/system/styled/).